 Starting with a visual outline of these goals is a great place to start.
 Layout the entire growth strategy, essential metrics, and figure out how you want to show year-over-year growth.

 It’s important to do this in an easily digestible format so that all team members can understand the exact goals in a clear manner.

 There’s no use in having organizational goals if you don’t show your team how they can achieve them.
 Creating a roadmap is a great way to get everyone on the same page and working towards a common goal.

 When road mapping a content marketing project, make sure that you have all of the people you need on board: content strategists, writers, graphic designers, marketers, legal personnel, developers, and so on.
 This can obviously vary from company to company, depending on who needs to be involved.

 Whoever is necessary to that particular project should be addressed in the visual representation of the roadmap so that it’s easy for everyone to follow what tasks each department has ownership of.

 Break down what needs to be done into quarters, months or weeks (whatever time measurement you choose) so that the individual team members can see clear deadlines.
 This also promotes employee engagement and makes the strategy a more collaborative process all around.

 Looking for an effective way to visualize your content marketing strategy?
-Sign up for a free account to access our industry-leading content marketing software that includes visual calendars, workflows, assets libraries, and analytics!
+Book a demo to access our industry-leading content marketing software that includes visual calendars, workflows, assets libraries, and analytics!